franguzmang1/javascriptAppChallenge/README.md

 Instructions for running the project:

-1 - Download it or clone it running "git clone" on the command line.
+1 - Download it or clone it running "git clone https://github.com/franguzmang1/javascriptAppChallenge.git" on the command line.

 2 - Inside the command line step into the main project folder "javascriptAppChallenge".